xerodotc/vi.satou.ch/index.md

 I'm against internet censorship and violation of privacy.

 I like Japanese pop cultures (i.e. anime, manga, music, games, seiyuus, and concerts).
-BanG Dream! is my personal favorite series, I try to attend their concerts every time if I can.
+BanG Dream! is my personal favorite series, and I would describe myself as BanGDreamer (BanG Dream! fan).

 ### Profile and Portfolio